 See section ITI TF-2b:3.41.4.2.1

-3.Y.4.2.2 Message Semantics
+3.Y1.4.2.2 Message Semantics

 <Detailed description of the meaning, structure and contents of the message, including any IHE specific clarifications of the message format, attributes, etc.>

 <Start by describing the standard underlying the message and how the participating actors are mapped (e.g., “This message is a DICOM C-FIND Request.
 Actor A is the SCU.
 Actor D is the SCP.”).>